-Have you just bought 7 butternut squash on offer?
+Have you just bought seven butternut squash on offer?
 Are you now wondering:

 How do you store butternut squash?
 Did I buy too many?
 Will they all go bad?

-The good news is that butternut squash is easy to store and lasts for at least a month, provided it’s whole.
+The good news is that butternut squash is easy to store and lasts for at least a month, provided it is whole and uncut.

 The bad news?
 Although pre-cut butternut squash can be a timesaver, once your butternut squash is cut or cooked, it goes bad way faster.

-There is a solution for this though – freezing your butternut squash.
+There is an answer to this – freeze your butternut squash.

 How To Tell If Your Butternut Squash Has Gone Bad